-Pens of three and individual market beef animals need to be weighed-in and DNA verified on Saturday, December 13th (snow date is December 20th) - location will be announced.
-Ear tags must be in before weigh-in and are for sale at the Extension Office for $1.50 (FFA calves must have FFA tags)! ****If you are planning to show beef at the Iowa State Fair, you will need to have your market calves verified through retinal imaging.
-This will be done the Friday afternoon (Dec 12th) before weigh -in.
-(Let the Extension Office know by December 5th if you plan to retinal image calves for the Iowa State Fair so that we will have enough supplies on hand). ****Those who plan to verify for Ak-Sar-Ben will do this on Saturday—let us know by Dec 5th, so we have supplies on hand.
+Pens of three and individual market beef animals need to be weighed-in and DNA verified on Saturday, December 13th (snow date is December 20th) from 8:00-11:00AM at the Gary Madden Farm—5150 240th St, Ringsted.
+Ear tags must be in before weigh-in and are for sale at the Extension Office for $1.50 (FFA calves must have FFA tags)! **If you are planning to show beef at the Iowa State Fair, you will need to have your market calves verified through retinal imaging ($15 per head).
+This will be done the Friday afternoon (Dec 12th) before weigh-in.
+(Let the Extension Office know by December 5th if you plan to retinal image calves for the Iowa State Fair so that we will have enough supplies on hand).
+Those who plan to verify for Ak-Sar-Ben will do this on Saturday ($15 per head)—let us know by Dec 5th, so we have supplies on hand.

 Everyone should have received their new “Rules and Regulations for 4-H Equine Shows in Iowa” book (4H 511C).
 Please review before practices begin.

 The USDA is again requiring COOL for ALL LIVESTOCK.
 What 4-Her's need to do: The Iowa COOL Coalition has a simple affidavit that can work for all species of livestock (beef, sheep, swine, poultry, goat).
 This affidavid is located at: http://www.extension.iastate.edu/sites/www.extension.iastate.edu/files .
 Page 1 explans the steps needed to be taken as well as example documents that can be used for an audit trail.
 Page 2 is the actual affidavit.